freerange/site/soups/weeknotes/week-427.snip.markdown

 ### Procurement

 I'm pleased to say that we finally seem to have reached the end of the procurement process and can concentrate more fully on the project itself.
 At times I've questioned the merits of going through "big company" processes like this.
-However, I think the main alternative is to do lots of smaller projects with a larger pool of small clients and of course that has it's own problems.
+However, I think the main alternative is to do lots of smaller projects with a larger pool of small clients and of course that has its own problems.

 ### Refactoring